roobert/palette.nvim/README.md

 Note: The resulting colors will match the length of the source color table.

 See an example of a derived theme in the next section.

+## Caching

+_Palette_ implements automatic caching.

+The cache is stored in the `palette` (or theme name, if a distributable) directory under your users cache directory, typically: `~/.cache/nvim/palette/`

 ## Gallery